Office of Children & Families - Dependency Court Analyst

 - Experience in Microsoft Word, Excel, and PowerPoint preferred.

-- Overnight travel and a valid driver's license required.
+- Occasional overnight statewide travel required.
+Valid driver’s license required.

 - Writing sample submission required.

 - Position can be located in Pittsburgh or Harrisburg.

 - Work hours are 9:00 am – 5:00 pm, Monday – Friday, with one hour for lunch.